Blubell26/giuliapacciotti.com/_posts/2025-09-09-freedom-has-nothing.md

 ---

-*On keeping costs intentionally low, soul-holes dressed as lifestyles, and the quiet mathematics of enough.*
+*On soul-holes dressed as lifestyles, and the quiet mathematics of enough.*

 The best financial decision I ever made had nothing to do with earning more.